Seoul says North Korea has fired its security chief

 The most spectacular among them was the 2013 execution of his uncle, Jang Song Thaek, once considered the second most powerful man in North Korea, for alleged treason.
 The South’s government has said the North also executed a vice premier for education in 2016 for unspecified anti-revolutionary and factional acts, and a defense minister in 2015 for treason.

-It was not clear if Kim Won Hong’s reported sacking means he has been permanently removed from North Korea’s leadership circle.
+It is not clear if Kim Won Hong’s alleged sacking means he has been permanently removed from North Korea’s leadership circle.
 Choe Ryong Hae, a close aide to Kim Jong Un, was believed to have been briefly banished to a rural collective farm for re-education in 2015, but he regained his political footing during a rare congress of the North’s ruling Workers’ Party last year.